santisq/Select-Unique/README.md

 | Parameter | Description |
 | --- | --- |
-| `InputObject` | The function is intented to work taking input from pipeline, this parameter bounds from pipeline and should not be used manually.
+| `InputObject` | The function is intended to work taking input from pipeline, this parameter bounds from pipeline and should not be used manually.
 | `On` | Property names used to filter for unique values on the objects.
 This parameter allows wildcards.
 See [`PSMemberInfoCollection<T>.Match` Method](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.psmemberinfocollection-1.match?view=powershellsdk-7.0.0#system-management-automation-psmemberinfocollection-1-match(system-string)). |
 | `CaseSensitive` | Specifies if the filtering should be case sensitive when this switch is activated. |
 | `Select` | Similar usage as [`Select-Object`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object?view=powershell-7.2).
 Allows the use of _calculated properties_. |